-Recent Accounting Pronouncement
+Recent Accounting Pronouncements

 In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value Per Share (or its Equivalent).
 ASU 2015-07 eliminates the requirement to categorize investments measured using the net asset value ("NAV") practical expedient in the fair value hierarchy table.
-Entities will be required to disclose the fair value of investments measured using the NAV practical expedient so that financial statement users can reconcile amounts reported in the fair value hierarchy table to amounts reported on the balance sheet.
+Entities will be required to disclose the fair value of investments measured using the NAV practical expedient so that financial statement users can reconcile amounts reported in the fair value hierarchy table to amounts reported on the statement of net assets available for benefits.
 The new guidance will be applied retrospectively and is effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
-The adoption of this standards update is not expected to have a material impact on the Plan's financial statements.
+The Plan adopted the provisions of ASU 2015-07 for the year ended December 31, 2015 and applied the provisions retrospectively.